DuyTuong101/AWS_Report_Workshop/content/5-Workshop/_index.md

 pre: " <b> 5. </b> "
 ---

-{{% notice info %}}
-This section is the **main technical project** of the report.
-It is organized by team role so it matches both the real implementation split and the final end-to-end demo flow.
-{{% /notice %}}

 # Workshop for deploying the Local AQI Forecasting & Alert System on AWS